Averagebursmeseguy/CSC_Project/mapInfo.md

 ### Screen
 This is the Pygame.Screen object that the Map() object puts its render pipeline into where the renderer converts the truth table coordinates to actual screen code.
 Check following for more info.

+### Scaling
+This is the scaling factor for scaling the 256x256 sprite to fit into the grid.
+The scale factor only works if the sprite is 256x256.
+Otherwise, adjustments are needed.

 ## Part - 2 The renderer:
 The map renderer converts the coords dict stored in Map() to actual screen codes and paints the screen. ~~I wrote this at 3 in the morning and half of its operations involve copious amounts of caffeine, black magic and wondering why I chose to do CS voluntarily.~~ DO NOT MODIFY